LukeGrahamLandry/franca/devlog.md

     rolling hash of instructions and then if everything matches, redirect to the old one.
   - currently relying on no hash collisions which is a bad idea.
   - much much less impressive result than when i did it the first time.
+  - some hits: push_uninit, checked_hash, strncpy, init, eq, find_slots, is_sane_pointer
+- QbeModule.debug_out shouldn't use QbeModule.forever since you're supposed to take a mutex before using that.
 - `>>> 896376 bytes of code, 70554 bytes of data. >>> [CPU Time] frontend: 918ms, codegen: 442ms`
+  (901216 by the bloat.fr measurement i was using yesterday)
+- replaces aliases in f.con so you can have chains and notice they're the same. like if a1 and a2 are the same except for calling different functions b1 and b2 but b1 and b2 are the same, then a1 and a2 are the same.
+    - new hits: expand_to_find_slot_erased, insert, get_ptr, deep_clone
+- `>>> 893432 bytes of code, 70554 bytes of data. >>> [CPU Time] frontend: 910ms, codegen: 441ms`

 ## (Jul 19/20/21)